ccrma/chuck-website/chugl/doc/tutorial.md

 A **Shader** is simply a program that is compiled and run on the GPU.
 After sending geometry/material data to the GPU and issuing a draw call, all this data gets processed through the [3D Rendering Pipeline](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview) before appearing on-screen.
 The image above illustrates the OpenGL Render pipeline (which ChuGL currently runs on).
 At each of the 6 depicted stages, it runs shaders to perform important graphics operations.
 These stages do everything necessary to transform a virtual 3D world into colored pixels on your computer screen.

 Modern graphics APIs are all **Programmable Pipeline**, meaning certain stages can be loaded with custom shaders that you write yourself!
-These are the colored blue boxes in the diagram above, and the two which ChuGL exposes via `ShaderMaterial` are:
+These are the colored blue boxes in the diagram above, and the types which ChuGL exposes via the `Shader` class are:

 1. **Vertex Shader:** runs on each vertex of a geometry.
 Typically used to transform vertex positions from local space into clip space, can also be used to distort geometry by displacing vertices
 2. **Fragment Shader**: runs on each pixel contained within a geometry, e.g. all the pixels within a triangle.
 (Technically pixels and fragments are not the same thing, but that's unimportant for now) Typically used to perform lighting calculations and calculate the correct color for a given pixel.
+3. **Compute Shader**: These are actually not part of the graphics pipeline pictured above, but are part of a separate *compute pipeline*.
+This is the most "general-purpose" shader, meant for utilizing the GPU as a massively parallel machine and are often used for simulation, image processing, etc. Once ChuGL's API around compute shaders has stabilized, these will get their own tutorial section.

 Teaching the modern rendering pipeline is well outside the scope of this course, as is teaching how to do shader programming, which really is an art in of itself.
 If you want to learn how to do the former, take [CS248A](https://gfxcourses.stanford.edu/cs248a/winter23), aptly nick-named "Death Graphics".